Learn more about the history, geography, and development of the Dutch language as well as the quirks that make it so unique.

 - If you have ever had coleslaw, or a cookie, or been to Brooklyn, you already speak some Dutch!

-- Martin Van Buren, eighth president of the United States, is the only U.S. president whose first language was not English: he was a native Dutch speaker.
+- Martin Van Buren, the eighth president of the United States, is the only U.S. president whose first language was not English: he was a native Dutch speaker.

 - During World War II, Dutch people would try to identify German spies among them by asking them to pronounce the word Scheveningen, a seaside resort in The Hague.